lucarossi9/DNA_binding_site_prediction/code/README.md

 #### preprocessing_helper.py
 This file contains essential helper functions,required by the notebooks in the preprocessing phase:<br><br>
 1.**split_importance(x, y, importance_boundary=0.7)**: This function is used to split the data into a representative, equally unbalanced train, test and validation set<br>
-2.**split_RelKa(y,p)**: This function simply performs the splitting of the RelKa to labels 0 or 1 according to whether the original label is above or below the importance boundary p. <br>
+2.**split_RelKa(y, p)**: This function simply performs the splitting of the RelKa to labels 0 or 1 according to whether the original label is above or below the importance boundary p. <br>
 3.**Anomaly_Detection_Isolation_Forests(x, change_split=False)**: This function performs an outlier detection using Isolation Forest Algorithm where the boundary decision may be user-defined by using the boolean change_split. <br>
 4.**check_Isolation_Forests(contamination, outliers_indices, relKa)**: This functions simply checks the proper working of the Isolation Forest algorithm. <br>
 5.**check_boundary_decision(scores, p, verbose=1)**: This functios controls how many scores returned by the Isolation Forest Algorithm are below some threshold and hence likely to be misclassified. <br>